p3palazzo/comparative-histories/chapter.md

-Though Waisman purported to assemble her thoughts on the specificity of the Latin American context in which to write architectural history, however, her argument ended up being more of a reflection on the specificity of architectural history as a methodological field.
+Though Waisman purported to assemble her thoughts on the specificity of the Latin American context in which to write architectural history, her argument ended up being more of a reflection on the specificity of architectural history as a methodological field.
 Without folding back into the disciplinary character of comparative history, this entailed nevertheless an Idealist frame of mind.
 Waisman proposed a fixed set of themes that, to her, ought to supersede conventional stylistic periods or even simple chronology as tools for historical interpretation.
-This was reminiscent of Heinrich Wölfflin's *Principles* [@woelfflin:1948kunstgeschichtliche] and, by her recurring admonition to relate history to current urban planning problems, of Bruno Zevi's operative history [@zevi:1974architettura].
+This was reminiscent of Wölfflin's *Principles* [-@woelfflin:1950principles] and, by her recurring admonition to relate history to current urban planning problems, of Bruno Zevi's operative history [-@zevi:1974architettura].
 Although the title of Waisman's book alluded to unchanging cultural features going against the grain of a historiography usually concerned with change itself, then, her argument came back to the teleological supremacy of present